 As those of us who take the Law of Attraction seriously know, if you concentrate on what you don’t want, you get more of what you don’t want.
 Under the Moon is about concentrating – and manifesting – what we do want: diverse ways to grow older in sustainable and intergenerational surroundings that have no place for the “management” approach drug companies employ to ensure outsized profits for owners rather than optimum care for residents of long-term-care facilities.

 There are millions of us approaching that moment when we will consider making a different kind of home for ourselves in order to accommodate the needs of our aging bodies and our spiritual values.
 Sustainability, creativity, diversity – these are just a few of the watchwords we know support empowered self-governance regardless of our age.
 We will, if we are fortunate, live out the ending of our lives as we lived out our coming-of-age stories – consciously and with purpose.
-We are, after all, Boomers, a tenacious, get-involved generation of idealistic free spirits, and we are on the brink of transforming the living possibilities of aging people in our North American Culture.
+We are, after all, Boomers, a tenacious, get-involved generation of idealistic free spirits much maligned by subsequent generations; still, a few of us are doing our best to transform the living possibilities of aging people in our North American Culture.

 Because independent book stores and libraries are the backbone of our intellectual freedom, I hope you will request Under the Moon from your local independent seller.
 Local bookstore staff and librarians can then order copies from Lightning Source and its print-on-demand services.
 You can also order print copies on Amazon; while this corporate giant does much to curtail shopping locally, it is supportive of divergent voices in the publishing world.